Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • What's it like to study in an international classroom?

 The bachelor's Sociology is offered in Dutch and in English.
-The programme of both bachelors is the same, but in the English track you study together with students from all over the world (and sometimes also with Dutch students if they do the English track).
+The programmes of both bachelors are comparable.
+However, in the English track you study together with students from all over the world (and sometimes also with Dutch students if they do the English track).
 If you speak the language, you can also opt for Dutch tutorial groups.
 Whatever language you study in, the lectures are always in English.

 International classrooms broaden horizons, improve intercultural skills and also create an international network.
 So it prepares you well for living and working in a globalising world.